linuxdynasty/Linuxdynasty/_posts/2016-08-14-aws-throttling-and-ansible.md

 {% include toc %}

 # Throttling and eventual consistency errors with Ansible handling the AWS provisioning.
+While using some of the AWS modules for Ansible, you may have been bitten by 1 of these 2 errors:

+* **RequestLimitExceeded** This happens when the region you are in is being saturated by API requests.
+* **^\w+.NotFound** (Eventual Consistency Errors).
+The Amazon API follows an eventual consistency model.
+This means that the result of an API command you run that affects your Amazon resources might not be immediately visible to all subsequent commands you run.

 If we were to walk through a set of tasks in a role to deploy a VPC, we would see a common set of steps.

 1. vpc